TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-pump-nanostore-cold.md

 {% include candid-image.html src="/assets/images/home-assistant/defrost-cycle.png" alt="Defrost Cycle" %}

 * This cycle on Nov 21 with outdoor temperature at 0°C.
+* Defrosts are easily recognized in Open Energy Monitoring from the V shaped flow temperature curve.
+* Flow temperature drops below return temperature as heat is removed
 * Blue line on graph is instantaneous COP
 * Leading into defrost cycle COP is a steady 3.8
 * Over a period of 30 minutes, COP falls off a cliff, down to 2.5 when heat pump starts defrost cycle